 Nominee – The Little Earth

-In the remote Bartang Valley of the Pamir Mountains, Little Earth introduces solar home appliances and empowers women as problem solvers, improving lives and protecting a sensitive ecosystem.
-The project aimed to contribute to improvement of life conditions of local communities and to the sustainable use of local natural resources through introduction of sustainable energy technologies, raising awareness of local inhabitants and strengthening cooperation between local stakeholders in upper part of Bartang valley in Pamir, Tajikistan.
+In the remote Bartang Valley of the Pamir Mountains, the Little Earth project introduces solar home appliances, empowers women as problem solvers, improving lives and protecting a sensitive ecosystem.
+The project aims to contribute to the improvement of the local community’s living conditions and to the sustainable use of local natural resources through the introduction of green energy technologies, raising education on the subject and strengthening cooperation between the local stakeholders in the upper part of Bartang valley in Pamir, Tajikistan.

 Vision, goals and objectives